pingcap/tidb-vector-python/examples/README.md

 ## Examples

 - [OpenAI Embedding](./openai_embedding/README.md): use the OpenAI embedding model to generate vectors for text data.
+- [Image Search](./image_search/README.md): use the OpenAI CLIP model to generate vectors for image and text.

 ## Real World Applications